garethdn/MovieDbAngular/README.md

 ## TODO

 * Remove bower and use NPM only
-* Investigate problem with removing a movie from 'Favorites'
+* ~~Investigate problem with removing a movie from 'Favorites'~~
 * Link to 'Person' page (Actor / Director / Writer)
 * Filter by Genre
 * Change trailer icon style
 * Link to trailer
+* Add logic for non-authenticated users attempting actions that require authentication
+* Investigate dark themes and maybe angular material